leYellowPin/GDGME/README.md

 - Download the project file.
 - Open the project in GameMaker (2023.2.x to newer versions).

-# ENGINE INSTRUCTIONS ARE IN 'NOTES.MD'
+# ENGINE INSTRUCTIONS are in 'INSTRUCTIONS.md'